1900–01 FA Cup

 The 1900–01 FA Cup was the 30th season of the world's oldest association football competition, the Football Association Challenge Cup (more usually known as the FA Cup).
 The cup was won by Tottenham Hotspur of the Southern League, who defeated Sheffield United 3–1 in a replay after a 2–2 draw in the first game.
-This was the only occasion since the formation of The Football League in 1888 that a club from outside the League won the cup.
+This is the only occasion since the formation of The Football League in 1888 that a club from outside the League has won the cup.

 Matches were scheduled to be played at the stadium of the team named first on the date specified for each round, which was always a Saturday.
 If scores were level after 90 minutes had been played, a replay would take place at the stadium of the second-named team later the same week.
 If the replayed match was drawn further replays would be held at neutral venues until a winner was determined.
 If scores were level after 90 minutes had been played in a replay, a 30-minute period of extra time would be played.

 Calendar

-The format of the FA Cup for the season had a preliminary round, five qualifying rounds, an intermediate round, three proper rounds, and the semi finals and final.
+The format of the FA Cup for the season had a preliminary round, five qualifying rounds, an intermediate round, three proper rounds, and the semi-finals and final.

 Intermediate round

+Due to the increasing number of non-league clubs entering the competition at the turn of the 20th century, the Football Association introduced an Intermediate Round to the format to reduce the number of Football League teams commencing in the qualifying rounds.

-The Intermediate Round featured ten games, played between the ten winners of the fifth qualifying round, and ten teams given byes.
-Football League First Division Liverpool and Stoke, along with Burslem Port Vale, Glossop, Grimsby Town, Newton Heath, New Brighton Tower and Woolwich Arsenal from the Football League Second Division were entered automatically into this round, as were Southern League Division One Portsmouth and Bristol City.
+The Intermediate Round was part of the competition proper and featured ten ties played between the winners from the fifth qualifying round, and ten teams given byes.
+Liverpool and Stoke from the First Division and Burslem Port Vale, Glossop, Grimsby Town, Newton Heath, New Brighton Tower and Woolwich Arsenal from the Second Division received byes to this round, as did Southern League teams Portsmouth and Bristol City.

 The other Second Division sides had to gain entry to this round through the earlier qualifying rounds.
 Barnsley, Blackpool, Burton Swifts, Chesterfield, Gainsborough Trinity, Lincoln City, Middlesbrough, Stockport County and Walsall were all entered in the third qualifying round.
 Of these, only Chesterfield, Middlesbrough and Walsall reached the Intermediate Round.
-They were joined by seven other non-league sides.
+They were joined by non-league sides Darwen, Crewe Alexandra, Kettering, Bristol Rovers, Reading, Luton Town and West Ham United.
+Bristol Rovers and future Cup champions West Ham United were appearing in the competition proper for the first time.

 The ten matches were played on 5 January 1901.
-One tie, which was Reading v Bristol City, went to a replay, played in the following midweek.
+The Reading v Bristol City tie went to a replay which was played in the following midweek.
 This rematch again resulted in a draw, so a second replay was played the following week at a neutral venue (Swindon Town's County Ground).